greglook/vault/README.md

 Vault is a content-addressable, version-controlled, hypermedia datastore which provides strong assertions about the integrity and provenance of stored data.
-Read on for a general introduction, or see the docs for more detailed explanations of the various concepts.

-This is heavily inspired by both [Camlistore](http://camlistore.org/) and [Datomic](http://www.datomic.com/).
+This project is heavily inspired by both [Camlistore](http://camlistore.org/) and [Datomic](http://www.datomic.com/).
 Vault does not aim to be (directly) compatible with either, though many of the ideas are similar.
 Why use a new data storage system?
 See [some comparisons to other systems](doc/vs.md).

+## Usage

+To get started working with Vault, the command-line tool is the simplest interface.
+After initializing some basic configuration, you can use the tool to explore the contents of the blob store.
+Use `-h` `--help` or `help` to show usage information for any command.
+General usage is similar to git, with nested subcommands for various types of actions.

+See the [usage docs](doc/tool.md) for more information.
+Please keep in mind that this software is still experimental and unstable!

 ## System Layers

-This is a quick tour of the concepts in Vault.
-For more details, follow the links or browse around the [doc](doc/) folder.
+This section provides a quick tour of the concepts in Vault.
+The system is broken into several layers with tightly-scoped domains.

 ### Blob Storage